aryanVijaywargia/Covid-19-diagnosis-using-deep-learning/README.md

 **Data Collection**<br>

-The data which was used to train the model is a open - source dataset calledcovid-chestxray-dataset on the Github platform.
+The data which was used to train the model was taken from Kaggle which was an enhanced version to an open - source dataset called covid-chestxray-dataset on the Github platform.
 According to this dataset, “The 2019 novel coronavirus (COVID-19) presents several unique features.
 While the diagnosis is conﬁrmed using polymerasechainreaction(PCR),infectedpatientswithpneumoniamay present on chest X-ray and computed tomography (CT) images with a pattern that is only moderately characteristic for the human eye Ng, 2020” ( Cohen J. Moorrison P. Dao L., 2020).
-This study is limited to 130 patients’ data for training the artiﬁcial intelligence model.

 ![alt text](covid19.png)

 **Conclusions**<br>

-The ﬁnal accuracy level of the deep learning model is recorded as 0.98 and the loss is recorded as 0.04.
+After training and testing various different pretrained models the ﬁnal f1 level of the deep learning model was recorded as 0.77.
-We can also observe the accuracy-loss evolution values in the Figure 1.2.
-The deep learning model answers nearly the 0.98 of the chest x-ray images of the patients correctly and, distinguishes between the infected and not infected lungs which is the ﬁrst target region of human body.

 **Importance**<br>

 According to the Bernheim (2020), “Chest CT is a vital component in the diagnostic algorithm for patients with suspected of infection.
 Indeed, given limited number Rrt-PCR kits in some centers and the possibility of false negative Rrt-PCR results,